-A laser peel which is also a skin resurfacing treatment helps in getting rid of hyperpigmentation by through targeted beams of light.
+A laser peel which is also a skin resurfacing treatment helps in getting rid of hyperpigmentation through targeted beams of light.

 The non-ablative laser only targets the dermis in order to help in collagen production and skin tightening.

 A chemical peel reduces the appearance of hyperpigmentation by the use of concentration of acids to remove the epidermis.
 For more dramatic effects stronger concentrations of acids may be used to penetrate the skin at a deeper level.
-It is always best to consult your dermatologist beforehand so as to know which kind of chemical peel is best for your skin.
+It is always best to consult with your dermatologist beforehand to know which kind of chemical peel is best for your skin.

 Fill in the form to get Consultation100% Financing with 0% Interest